Surprising Side Effects of Not Taking Vitamin D Supplements, Says Dietitian

 Over the past year, vitamin D has become a hot topic, with multiple studies suggesting a link between low vitamin D levels and an increased risk of catching COVID or developing more severe symptoms from the virus.
 Unfortunately, insufficient levels of vitamin D affect more people than you may realize—a 2011 study published in the journal Nutrition Research found that, among 4,495 U.S. adults studied, approximately 42% were vitamin D deficient.

 Not getting your levels of vitamin D up to snuff can do more than weaken your immune response—read on to discover the potential side effects of not taking vitamin D supplements, according to a dietitian.
-And if you're adding to your supplement routine, start with the Best Supplements To Buy at Costco, According to Experts.
+And if you're adding to your supplement routine, start with the Best Supplements To Buy at Costco, According to Experts. and don't miss 6 Things You'll See at Costco This Year.

 You may be more susceptible to infection.